Cameron Dallas’ Rough Childhood: ‘I Didn’t Want To Be Seen Out In Public’

 Cameron Dallas seems to have it all these days: The 22-year-old internet sensation works as a model, an actor, and as a “social influencer.”
 He’s good looking, he has millions of fans around the world, and a recent Netflix docu-series, Chasing Cameron, that followed his life.
 But it wasn’t always easy for Cameron Dallas, as he reveals in a heartfelt confession – just like every other teenager, he used to have issues with his self confidence.
 And being in the spotlight from a young age, those issues have led to him not wanting to be seen in public, even by his family.
 Eventually, he had to find ways to handle his anxiety.

 Cameron Dallas started his career at the age of 17 as a “social media influencer” and model on Instagram, where he now has more than 19 million followers.
-On Twitter, Cameron has more than 10 million followers, and his YouTube channel has more than 5 million subscribers.
+On Twitter, Cameron has more than 10 million followers, and his YouTube channel has more than five million subscribers.
 Aside from modelling, he also owns the worldwide “Magcon Tour” – a meet and greet event where fans get to meet their young social media idols in person.

 But in an interview with Seventeen, Cameron Dallas reveals that during his puberty years, he was a “late bloomer.”
 He suffered from acne like most other teenagers, but for him, as someone who became famous by posting photos online – that was a major issue.

 “People would meet me and be like, ‘You’re not Cameron Dallas,’ and I’d be like, ‘I am,’ and then they’d go off and tweet like, ‘Cameron Dallas is so ugly; he doesn’t look like he does in pictures.’
 It killed my confidence.
-I didn’t want to be seen out in public or even by my family, and I photoshopped all of my photos.
+I didn’t want to be seen out in public or even by my family, and I photoshopped all of my photos.”

 “Now, what I like to do is let people in so they can see that someone else is experiencing what they’ve experienced.”

-Remembering those days when every picture mattered, is Cameron more self aware these days, and is he careful with the photos he posts online?
+Remembering those days when every picture mattered, is Cameron more self-aware these days, and is he careful with the photos he posts online?
 Not necessarily – and he’s definitely not in the business of deleting embarrassing photos, as he told Vanity Fair.

 “I have [deleted a post before, but] I don’t do it too often anymore.
 I feel like that was more like when I first started… Sometimes I’ll look back and be like, Wow, why did I even upload that photo?
 My hair looks dumb.
 But most of the time I just laugh and I think that’s a part of growing, so I just leave it up.”